Code-Institute-Submissions/Finess_Interios/README.md

 ## Content

-### The photos used in this site were obtained from:
+### The photos used in this site were obtained from

 [Pexels](https://www.pexels.com/)